 - Master PPF (physics of plasmas and fusion)

-Courses are usually offered in French but are given in English once one non-French speaking student is attending the class.
+Teaching is given in French but is given in English if one non-French speaking student is attending the class.
 In practice, that means that the course material (the handout) and/or the oral teaching are provided in English.
 During the winter gathering of students in Cadarache or Geneva, the whole set of courses are taught in English.
 As to the mentored research activity during the 5-6 months of internship held in a lab, the daylife is organized in French or English and depends only on the student/supervisor pair interaction.
 The deliverables of the internship, namely the written report and the oral defence, can be held in French or English, depending on which language the student is most comfortable speaking.

 At European scale, several education actions related to the ITER project have been initiated at Master level with relation with the above-mentionned master’s progammes and at PhD level as well: